cnxtech/Android-SecureEntrySDK/README.md

 ```

-Note: Both calls will happen in their own thread and the response will be received on whichever thread has created the callback.
+**Note**: Both calls will happen in their own thread and the response will be received on whichever thread has created the callback.

 ### Permissions included in AndroidManifest.xml for this library
 ```xml